-One tip to try to correct this problem from frequently happening is to completely erase a word that was mistyped.
-Instead of backspacing up to the point of the error, completely erase the word.
+Erase word – One tip to avoid typos from frequently happening is to completely erase a word that was mistyped.
+Instead of backspacing up to the point of the error, erase the word.
 This will force you to retype the word correctly again, hopefully adding this correction into your memory for the next time you go type the word.

 Most Commonly Misspelled and Mistyped Words

 There a many words that are easily and commonly misspelled.
 The following words are 10 examples from the Oxford Dictionary’s list of the top 100 Most Often Misspelled Words in English:

 Table 1: Most often misspelled words in English